Stay Warm and Save Money

 There are many ways to cut your heating bill, ranging from installing simple weather stripping to window replacement.
 Ahead, we’ve assembled a list of solutions to fix drafty windows that suits budgets both large and small.

 To fix drafty windows, your first order of business is to identify where the drafts are coming from.
-If you can feel a breeze or draft as you pass or hold your hand near a window, it’s time to address the problem.
-Other signs are fogged glass or condensation inside windows, between the panes.
-This means a seal is likely compromised and the windows are not insulating as they should.
-Finally, visible damage to weather stripping (interior or exterior) likely means frigid air is getting in.
+If you can feel a breeze or a chill as you pass a window, you likely have some sealing to do.
+If your window glass is fogged or there's condensation inside the glass between the pane, it likely mean that one of your window seals is compromised, and the window is not insulating as it should.
+Visible damage to interior or exterior weather stripping is another indication that frigid air is getting in.

 The bean bag sock snake is a classic solution for drafts, but you typically see it used on doors.
 This draft stopper from Home Intuition works with windows as well by blocking cold air creeping in through the crack between the sash and the sill.